marlon-sousa/kambanizeX/README.md

 # kambanizeX

-Offline client for Kambanize
+Offline client for Kanbanize

 ## Goals

-Kambanize is a kamban feature.
+Kanbanize is a kanban feature.
 Despites  its seemingly cool interface, the quality of the exposed html is, to say the minimum, highly questionable.

 The fact that the exposed HTML is not semantically reasonable, keyboard navigation is poor and that several other issues exist has profound inpacts on a vast number of potential users, specially those who rely on assistive technology.

-As Kambanize's clients are corporations unlikely to change their kamban suppliers and as jobs of people who should (but don't) receive a workable, semantic, WCAG compatible html might very well be impacted to say the minimum, be at risk more realistically, we are trying to use their api to provide a wx based client which, hopefully, can give these people a chance to be productive in their kamban usage with Kambanuize.
+As Kanbanize's clients are corporations unlikely to change their kanban suppliers and as jobs of people who should (but don't) receive a workable, semantic, WCAG compatible html might very well be impacted to say the minimum, be at risk more realistically, we are trying to use their api to provide a wx based client which, hopefully, can give these people a chance to be productive in their kanban usage with Kanbanize.

 ## installation